rawlam/cycling-collision-stats/README.md

 ## Project Summary: Questions and Assumptions

-Our aim of this project was ascertain the following questions:
+Our aim of this project was ascertain the following questions and made the associated assumptions:
 1. What are the most common characteristics of cyclists involved in collisions?
 * Cyclists involved in collisions occurred at a higher rate in males between the ages of 20-30 years.